-Amongst the most common programs were those that recognize:
+Amongst the most common kinds of rewards for employees were those that recognize:

 Length of Service